 Diffusing panels scatter the sound in all, or in certain directions depending on their type and geometrical dimension.
 A new type of diffusers is the Schroeder diffuser (Quadratic-residue diffusers).
 Its diffusion characteristics do not depend solely on its geometrical dimensions, but also on an array of wells with depths determined by a listed quadratic residue sequence.

 Reverberation time is the time required for the sound level in the room to decay 60 dB, or in other words, it is the time needed for a loud sound to be inaudible after turning off the sound source.
 This concept is shown in the following drawing and in the "examples" page:

 The calculation of reverberation time using Sabine or Eyring equations assumes that the sound in the room be diffused.
 In practice, RT equations are good enough to describe the sound build up and attenuation in the room.
-In the case where the sound in the room is not diffused enough, such as rooms with good absorption surfaces in some areas, or with an unusual shape (long and narrow, very low ceiling, or many different focusing surfaces), the RT calculation is not accurate.
-There is the Fitzroy equation to correct the RT calculation for rooms with good absorptive surfaces on one (or more) axis of the room.

 A smooth-surface panel is considered a sound reflector if it meets the conditions illustrated in the following figure:

 Acoustical simulation is a technique that assists the acoustical consultants in the evaluation of room acoustics or the performance of the sound systems.
 This acoustical program can simulate the sound as it would be heard after the project is built.
 This is called auralization.

 The physical data of the room is entered into the program.
 AutoCAD file can be used to transfer the data to the program.
 The data entry includes surface materials, background noise, and the seating layout.